sungnga/react-ecommerce/react-frontend/README.md

       - `setRun(!run)`
     - In showRemoveButton method, in the onClick event, right after calling the removeItem() method, call setRun() and pass in !run
       - `setRun(!run)`
     - Use setRun() to change run state so that we can run useEffect() in parent Cart component.
-This will rerender that Cart page
+This will re-render that Cart page
     - So now in Card whenever we increment/decrement or remove product, setRun() is called causing run state in parent Cart component to change.
 When run state changes in Cart component, the useEffect() runs to update the content in Cart page

 **7. Checkout component and implement total price in Cart**